 I am Simon Ward.

-Im a husband to an amazing wife and father to 2 amazing sons.
-I am also a musician, web developer and novice app builder.
+Im a husband and father to 2 amazing sons.
+I am also a musician and web developer.

 The reason for this website is both personal and business and I hope to help people with guides and blogs that I write and also share my photos, videos and life experiences with family, friends and anyone else who is interested in the things I do.